We Can't Consent to This

 We Can't Consent to This is an anti-BDSM campaign group which successfully sought to integrate the R v Brown case into UK statute law, thereby abolishing the "rough sex" defence.

 Campaign

-The campaign was founded by Fiona Mackenzie in December 2018 in response to the trial decision in the murder of Natalie Connolly, the perpetrator was able to rely upon the "rough sex" defence and receive a lesser sentence of manslaughter.
+The campaign was founded by Fiona Mackenzie in December 2018 in response to the trial decision in the murder of Natalie Connolly, whereupon the perpetrator was able to rely upon the "rough sex" defence and receive a lesser sentence of manslaughter.
 This led Mackenzie and other volunteers to begin campaigning against the defence relied upon in trials relating to "rough sex" across the world, particularly the United Kingdom.
 The campaign is known for its petitions as well as discussions with Members of Parliament.
 Alongside advocating the abolishment of the defence, they are seeking to make Non Fatal Strangulation a specific offence under the Domestic Abuse Bill.

 We Can't Consent to This made a written submission to UK Parliament providing evidence on the Domestic Abuse Bill and its amendments for the outlawing of the "rough sex" defence which they claim are "needed now".